 Why Do Dogs Love Belly Rubs?

 Does your dog love belly rubs?
-Why do dogs love belly rubs so much anyway?
+Most dogs do, and some love belly rubs so much they’ll actually demand them.

-Rolling over on their back and offering their belly is a sign that your dog really trusts you, and not just a sign of submission.
+When your dog rolls over on their back and offers you their belly it’s a sign that your dog trusts you, not just a sign of submission.
 Tummy rubs feel good and they don’t mind showing you this vulnerability for a nice old fashioned belly rub.
 The fact that the behavior is submissive does not mean that the dog is enjoying the petting any less.
 Seems like a pretty fair trade off right?

 A dog can express more with his tail in seconds than his owner can express with his tongue in hours. – Unknown Author

 While there might not seem to be anything scientific about a belly rub there has been evidence supporting why our dogs love them so much.
-Dogs have a specific brain neuron that responds to the stimulation of hair follicles.
-This specific reaction is achieved through stroking of hair, so it really makes belly rubs uniquely satisfying.
+Dogs and other mammals have a specific brain neuron that responds to the stimulation of hair follicles.
+That reaction helps explain why our dogs love being pet so much.

 If Your Dog Doesn’t Love Belly Rubs Don’t Force It